ppotoc/MPC-Autonomous-Ship-Navigation/README.md

 ## 🔗 External Dependencies

-This project integrates motion planning components adapted from the open-source repository:
+The project integrates motion planning components adapted from the open-source repository:
 [ai-winter/matlab_motion_planning](https://github.com/ai-winter/matlab_motion_planning)

 Special thanks to the authors for providing a foundation for path planning algorithms used in this simulator.